“But it’s all over! Let’s just get on with life and leave all that nasty racism behind”

 When we consciously or unconsciously agree with the lie that “white is best and black is less” we are not just diminishing that person, but we are diminishing the image of God in that person.
 The image of God is diminished here on earth as systems of racism diminish people based on skin colour.

 Just read that last paragraph again!

-My next piece will be me making sense of how I respond to the white identity that has been thrust on me and how I can challenge The Big White Lie in my own thinking and in society.
+My next pieces will be me making sense of how I respond to the white identity that has been thrust on me and how I can challenge The Big White Lie in my own thinking and in society.

 For more on how Jesus came to restore racial breakdown read Lisa Sharon Harpers book, especially chapter 9 “Shalom and Race”.